Heywood Hale Broun

 Heywood Hale Broun (/ˈbruːn/; March 10, 1918 – September 5, 2001) was an American author, sportswriter, commentator and actor.
 He was born and reared in New York City, the son of writer and activist Ruth Hale and newspaper columnist Heywood Broun.

 Early life

 Broun was educated at Hessian Hills School and other private schools and Swarthmore College near Philadelphia, Pennsylvania.

 In 1940, Broun joined the staff at the New York tabloid PM as a sportswriter.
 His career was interrupted by World War II in which he served in the United States Army field artillery.
 When the war ended he returned to the PM newspaper and wrote for its successor, the New York Star, which ceased operations in 1949.
 Woodie was married to Jane Lloyd Jones, and they had one son, Heywood Orren Broun, known as Hob, a novelist, who predeceased his parents in 1987.

 Career

+Broun appeared in thirteen Broadway productions from 1949 through 1967, including "Take Her, She's Mine", "Send Me No Flowers", and "Bells Are Ringing".